 400 King Street West, Toronto, is a 47-storey condominium development that includes 612 suites and approximately 34,000 square feet of street front retail GLA located over two levels.
-Underground formwork is progressing well and the project is approaching grade level.
+Structural forming of the 2nd floor has begun.
 As of quarter end, 98% of the units have been pre-sold.
 The Trust's co-development partners in the project are Plazacorp and Main & Main.